-If you’re looking for a showstopper dessert to wow your guests this Christmas, then you’re in the right place!
+If you’re looking for a showstopper dessert to wow your guests during winter, then you’re in the right place!

 - 6 tbsp icing sugar, plus extra for decorating